-Finding information which is relevant and reliable is a key skill that you will need here at University and after.
-Follow the "three steps" when you need to search for information and you could save yourself effort and get better results.
+Finding relevant and reliable information is a key skill that you will need at University and after.
+Follow the three steps below when searching for information and you could save yourself effort and get better results.

 - Starting out

 Step 1.
 Starting out

 Before conducting a search there are two things to establish.

 First, consider what you already know about the topic:

 - Look at any scholarly literature you already have, as this may lead to further information.
 Most journal articles and books will provide you with references to earlier work.
 You can also find more recent work by seeing which journal articles have cited the scholarly literature you already have - Google Scholar is a useful tool for doing this.